 For example, if you were to get a $500 bonus for every 10 sales you closed, you would be operating on a fixed-ratio reinforcement schedule.
-This schedule can be effective for learning new behaviors, but motivation tends to slow after the reinforcement is distributed.
+This schedule can effectively teach new behaviors, but motivation tends to slow after the reinforcement is distributed.
 Subjects are most likely to perform the behavior when they are really close to getting that reinforcement.

 Variable Ratio Reinforcement

 Gambling is the most classic example of this type of reinforcement.
-Maybe you win the jackpot after one turn at the slot machines, or 50, or 500, or 5,000 turns.
+Maybe you win the jackpot after one turn at the slot machines or 50, 500, or 5,000 turns.
 After you win the jackpot, that number will change.
 This schedule, as any gambler knows, can be highly effective.
-A subject may keep completing the behavior over and over again, just waiting for that reinforcement.
+A subject may keep repeating the behavior, just waiting for that reinforcement.

 Fixed Interval Reinforcement

 For example, if you were to give your teenager the keys to the car at 5 p.m. every night, provided they got all of their homework done for the weekend, you would be working on a fixed interval reinforcement schedule.
-Subjects are likely to perform the behavior closest to the time when the reinforcement is distributed - meaning your teenager is likely to rush through their homework starting at 4:30.
+Subjects are likely to perform the behavior closest to when the reinforcement is distributed - meaning your teenager is likely to rush through their homework starting at 4:30.

 Variable Interval Reinforcement

-A pop quiz or a surprise visit from the health inspector are both examples of variable interval reinforcements.
-If the subject has performed the behavior (studying or keeping the restaurant clean) when the time comes, they will receive reinforcement and will, over time, be encouraged to continue performing that behavior.
+A pop quiz or a surprise visit from the health inspector are examples of variable interval reinforcements.
+If the subject has performed the behavior (studying or keeping the restaurant clean), they will receive reinforcement when the time comes.
+They will, over time, be encouraged to continue performing that behavior.